coreos/etcd-operator/README.md

 etcd-operator-backup   kubernetes.io/gce-pd
 ```

 This is used to request the persistent volume to store the backup data.
-(TODO: We are planning to support AWS EBS soon.)
+(AWS EBS supported using --pv-provisioner=kubernetes.io/aws-ebs)

 Continued from last example, a persistent volume is claimed for the backup pod: